Assess with agent-based policies

 To delete an override:

-You can view your compliance results in the All Policies Listing table, the Enabled Policy Listing table, Policy Details pages, and the various agent-based policy dashboard cards.
+You can view your compliance results in the Available Policies listing table, the Enabled Policy listing table, Policy Details pages, and the various agent-based policy dashboard cards.

-You can export agent-based policy results to CSV from the Policy Listing table, Policy Details page, and Rule Details page, and convert them to PDF through the dashboard cards.
+You can export agent-based assessment results to CSV from the Policy listing table, Policy Details page, and Rule Details page, and convert them to PDF through the dashboard cards.

-The All Policies Listing table displays all of the agent-based policies that you can assess within your environment.
+The Available Policies listing table displays all of the agent-based policies that you can assess within your environment.
 You can view a specific agent-based policy’s details by clicking on its name:

 Review policy details